top of page

 EQUITABLE HOUSING

 The 2nd Ward has a rich history of affordability, but over the last two decades, homes for working-class and low-income families have significantly decreased.
 Subsequently, rents have surged, making it almost impossible for residents to become first-time home buyers.
 Real estate development and gentrification patterns threaten affordability, housing mobility, and racial justice.
-As elected alderwoman, Darlene commits to equity-focused community development that increases low-income and equitable housing resources.
-Through community collaboration, a needs-assessment data collection, and rigorous housing policy research, we can ensure the 2nd Ward is developed without displacement.
-Together we can transform housing opportunities to ensure progressive policies are rooted in racial and economical justice.

 Click to learn about housing priorities and supporting policies: